Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 # Obtain Batch Shipyard through git clone or downloading the archive and unpacking
 # Change directory to where Batch Shipyard was cloned or unpacked to
 cd batch-shipyard
-# Install for Python3 in the virtual environment "shipyard.venv"
+# Install for Python3 in the virtual environment ".shipyard"
-./install.sh -e shipyard.venv
+./install.sh
 ```

 A helper script named `shipyard` will be generated with a successful